How the biblical principle of first mention can help you identify the meaning of dream symbols.

-I have had the privilege of reading the bible over many years, and have discovered that some of the biblical interpretation principles can also help unravel the mysteries in our dreams.
-I have been sharing some of these over a series of posts.
-I have already talked about the symbolic nature of dreams and dreams as parables in previous articles.
+I have had the privilege of reading the bible over many years, and discovered that some of the biblical interpretation principles can also help us unravel our dreams.
+I have been sharing some of these over a number of posts.

 Those of you who interpret dreams regularly will know that over time we can develop a personal dream dictionary.
 This is a record of people, places and themes that appear regularly in our dreams, which usually mean the same thing each time.

 Dreams are like an ongoing conversation, and as time goes by we gradually build up a wealth of experience.
-If we keep a note of what we’ve learnt it becomes so much easier – we start to get a feeling for our own personal dream language.
+If we keep a note of what we’ve learnt it becomes so much easier – we start to get a feeling for our own dream language and what common symbols mean to us personally.

 This is where the law of first mention comes in.
 This principle can be useful as we work on developing our dream dictionary.